wp-plugins/skype-online-status/readme.txt

 2. Activate a Skype widget and either set alternative options or leave blank and fall-back options will be used.
 3. Example of Skype button widget in sidebar.

-Go to the [Skype Online Status plugin page](http://4visions.nl/en/index.php?section=55 "Skype Online Status plugin - 4Visions") to see a Skype button in action (right side) or go and test a button on [Skype's button page](http://www.skype.com/share/buttons/ "Skype buttons").
-The button templates used there -- and more -- are available in this plugin.

 == Other Notes ==

 This plugin has grown a lot since the start but it should be mentioned that it was built upon the neat little plugin Skype Button v2.01 by Anti Veeranna.
 Many thanks!